 This is the recommended process:

-They ask for a selfie just before the quiz starts, and with the help of artificial intelligence, they are able to identify the shade and undertone with definite accuracy.
+They ask for a selfie just before the question starts, and with the help of artificial intelligence, they are able to identify the shade and undertone with definite accuracy.

-Please get in touch with us here to deploy the selfie-based shade match quiz for your shoppers
+Please get in touch with us here to deploy the selfie-based shade match questions for your shoppers